 Participation in this event can be applied toward the graduate course RP 542 Turning the Tide Symposium.
 Course requirements include an additional 20 hours of online coursework.
 Focusing on the book Immunity to Change, students, guided by faculty, explore the challenges they’re facing and develop a road map to progress and change in their own settings.

 Tuition at the IIRP is $587/credit.
-Tuition discounts are available for hybrid courses by contacting the Registrar.
+Tuition discounts are available for hybrid courses by contacting the Director of Student Services.

 Cost per person:

 “The symposium has exposed me to the many different lenses and perspectives through which we can filter restorative practices.
 Everyone here has many different experiences and environments, and I’m in awe that the IIRP has given us this common language to talk.”